SummaryRead the full fact sheet

-- accidental – a person takes the wrong drug or combination of drugs, in the wrong amount or at the wrong time without knowing that it could cause them harm.
+- Accidental – if a person takes the wrong substance or combination of substances in the wrong amount or at the wrong time without knowing that it could cause them harm.
 This may include people who take a drug to get a certain desired effect (for example to get ‘high’ or reduce unpleasant emotions), but don’t realise the strength or ingredients of what they’re taking.

-- intentional misuse – a person takes an overdose to get ‘high’ or to inflict self-harm (which may be a cry for help or a suicide attempt).
+- Intentional – a person takes an overdose to inflict (which may be a cry for help or a suicide attempt).

-- more than one drug is taken at the same time
+- More than one substance is taken at the same time.

-- the body is not used to taking a certain drug.
+- The body is not used to taking a certain substance.

 Some ways to avoid overdose include:

-- Always read medication labels carefully and take prescription medications only as directed.
+- .
+Always read medication labels carefully.
+Take prescription medications only as directed.
 Keep all medications in their original packaging.

 - Avoid drugs of any kind unless advised by a doctor.

-- Always inform your doctor or other health professional of a previous overdose.
+- Always tell your doctor or other health professional if you have had an overdose before.

-- Keep all drugs and poisons locked away in a safe secure place and out of reach of children.
+- Keep all medicines, alcohol, drugs and poisons locked away in a safe secure place and out of reach of children.

-- Be cautious when taking different drugs or substances (including alcohol) at or around the same time as they can interact negatively and increase the risk of overdose.
+- Be careful when taking different substances (including alcohol) at the same time.
+They can interact negatively and increase your risk of overdose.

 Drug use precautions

-- If you haven’t used illicit drugs such as heroin for a while, be aware that your tolerance is likely to be a lot lower than it was before – it would be best to use a smaller amount.
+- If you haven’t used illegal drugs (such as ) for a while, your tolerance is likely to be a lot lower than it was before – use a smaller amount.